 Why is Mentoring Necessary?

 Therefore, the role of the friend/ mentor is to guide the individual as they work through the goal setting process.
 These are the goals of the individual, not the mentor, thus the individual must take an active role in this process.
 It is the hope of Gracious Promise that the mentee strives to achieve the objectives that they have set for themselves.
-In this effort, mentors do not set the goals or try to fix the mentee’s problems, but act as a resource and encouragement.
+In this effort, mentors do not try to fix the mentee’s problems, but act as a resource and encouragement.
 In so doing, they commit to love, care for, and pray for the mentee.

 Finally, the mentoring relationship consist of a man with a man, a woman with a woman, or a couple with a couple.
 All of these opportunities are available.